randomor/randomor.github.io/@randomor/zenmd.md

 ## What
 https://www.npmjs.com/package/zenmd

-A convention-over-configuration static site generator, eliminating all boilerplate and framework setup, requires no decisions or input from the user, freeing them to focus solely on their content.
+A convention-over-configuration static site generator, eliminating all boilerplate and framework setup (i.e.: accidental complexity [^1]), requires no decisions or input from the user, freeing them to focus solely on their content.

 ## Who
 Crafted for the neurodivergent minimalist with ADHD/OCD, who can't remember all the reasons why config files can exceed the content.